 Ears, nose and throat are located close to each other and though they have separate functions, they are related to each other.
 Ears and Nose are the sensory organs and are essential for the senses of smell, hearing and balance.
 The throat, on the other hand, functions as a pathway through which your food and fluids travel to the hollow tube from throat to the stomach i.e. the Esophagus.
 It also facilitates air passage to the lungs.
-At Fortis Escorts, we have a highly skilled and efficient team of doctors who use latest technologies and equipment to perform ear and cochlear implant, skull base surgeries andendoscopic nasal surgeries.
+At Fortis Escorts, we have a highly skilled and efficient team of ent specialist who use latest technologies and equipment to perform ear and cochlear implant, skull base surgeries andendoscopic nasal surgeries.
 We also specialize in the treatment of ear, nose and throat conditions in adults and children with problems in ringing in the ears, hearing and deafness and cancers of the ENT.
 The hospital boasts state of the art equipment with latest technologies in this field and the team is updated regularly to keep up with them.

 At Fortis Escorts Department of Speech Therapy, all sorts of speech problems including swallowing problems, communication impairments and cognitive impairments are treated and diagnostic testing for them are conducted.
 People of all age groups, from infants to the elderly can find comprehensive and state of the art facilities to improve any sort of speech impairment and other speech related problems.

 The Department of Audiology provides complete and effective treatment and assistance in aiding hearing loss for all age groups alike.
 Our hospital has a dedicated staff of excellent doctors that aims to provide comprehensive treatment in order to enhance communication skills and improve the overall quality of life.
 Our professionally trained audiologists guide numerous families and patients with suitable guidance and appropriate care.